autogalkin/robotfindskitten/README.md

 This project only works on Windows and has only been tested on x64 platforms.
 It uses C++20.
 To build from source:
 ### Prerequisites

-he project uses vcpkg to manage dependencies, and depends on several libraries:
+The project uses vcpkg to manage dependencies, and depends on several libraries:

 - boost (signals2, container)
 - EnTT